Primary Navigation Mobile

 The only real flaw with the Ioniq 5’s driving position is that you do sit slightly perched-up, which can make you feel as if you’re sitting on the car, rather than in it.
 That’s largely down to the flat floor, and the need for lots of electric motors to power the seat, but while it’s not a huge problem, as noted, it does mean that for taller drivers some key information on the instrument panel — not least the speed readout — can be obscured by the rim of the steering wheel.

-The only downside is that the rear cabin looks a little sparse — rear-seat passengers only get a pair of USB sockets, some air vents and, on some models, a domestic three-pin socket as well.
+The only downside is that the rear cabin is a little sparsely equipped compared with rivals such as the Renault Scenic E-Tech and Skoda Enyaq – rear-seat passengers only get a pair of USB sockets, some air vents and, on some models, a domestic three-pin socket – but no fancy centre armrest or mounts for devices.